-Healthcare becomes more and more important as we age since the risk of developing medical problems rises.
+Healthcare becomes more and more important as we age and the risk of developing medical problems rises.
 Figuring out what kind of healthcare is available and necessary after you reach age 65 can be daunting.
 It is important for seniors to know the basics about Medicare and other health insurance plans and to identify which types of healthcare services are available.

-is a US government health insurance program provided for Americans who are age 65 or older.
+Medicare is a US government health insurance program provided for Americans who are age 65 or older.
 It is also available to certain younger people, such as those with disabilities and certain medical conditions.
 Medicare is paid for by taxpayers.
 Other funding includes income taxes paid on Social Security benefits, interest earned on trust fund investments, and Medicare Part A premiums from people who aren't eligible for premium-free Part A. While Medicare helps with the cost of healthcare, it does not cover all health expenses.
 Costs to you may include coinsurance, co-payments, and deductibles.
 There is also a range of services that Medicare does not cover at all.
 These added costs are referred to as “gaps” in Medicare coverage.

-a service that helps pay for inpatient hospital care, care in a skilled nursing facility following a hospital stay, and some home health and hospice care
+- Hospital insurance (Part A): a service that helps pay for inpatient hospital care, care in a skilled nursing facility following a hospital stay, and some home health and hospice care

-a service requiring a monthly premium that helps pay for doctors’ services and some other medical services and supplies not covered by Part A
+- Medical insurance (Part B): a service requiring a monthly premium that helps pay for doctors’ services and some other medical services and supplies not covered by Part A

-a service requiring a monthly premium that provides more choices and extra benefits than Part A and Part B
+- Medicare Advantage (Part C): a service requiring a monthly premium that provides more choices and extra benefits than Part A and Part B

-a service requiring a monthly premium that helps pay for prescribed medications
+- Prescription drug coverage (Part D): a service requiring a monthly premium that helps pay for prescribed medications

 In addition to healthcare from illnesses or emergencies, Medicare covers many preventive services, which can help find problems early, when they are most easily treated.
 These services include:

 - Annual physical exams

 - Cardiovascular screening